mozaic-io/sdk-node/documents/webhooks.md

 ### Invoice Paid (invoice-paid)
 This event is sent when an invoice has been paid.
 Once the invoice is paid, then the related workflow is completed.
 When the invoice is related to a payment cycle, then invoice payment triggers the payment cycle to complete. payments will be issued to all recipients on the payment cycle.

-### Payment Completed (payment-complete)
-This event is raised when the payment is completed to a recipient.
-If the recipient was in your contacts list, then the payment is completed automatically.
-If the recipient is not in your contacts list, then they must accept the payment before it can be completed.
-This event will not be sent until the payment is completed.

-### Payment Created (payment-created)
-This event is raised when your payment has been funded and is on its way to a recipient.
-You will receive this notification for each payment sent as part of a payment cycle.
-The recipient must have you in their contacts list or accept your payment before the payment can be completed.

 ### Payment Cycle Entry Updated (payment-cycle-entry-updated)
 This event is sent when a payment cycle entry has been updated.
 Each payment recipient on your payment cycle is represented by a payment cycle entry consisting of a name, email address, amount and currency.
 As each recipient is paid in a payment cycle, this event is raised to indicate the status of the payment and provide details about the payment.